20 Oct Is DCSS, the CA Department of Child Support Collections, oh, sorry, “Services” double dipping?

 Need a REAL ID?
 Nope, unless you manage to find your way around the required documentation.
 Need a job?
 There is repeated legislation to prevent parents from being hired who are behind in child support payments, by putting them on a public California registry for prospective employers to see.
 Let’s not forget this collection agency also regularly enjoins the family court to jail parents behind in child support payments for contempt of child support orders.

 What happens when a state run governmental agency, like DCSS, becomes the collections agency?
 Chaos.
-The massive federal governmental collection agency, the IRS, is much more reasonable than DCSS.
+The massive federal governmental collection agency, the IRS, is much more reasonable than California’s DCSS.
 Why?
 DCSS gets paid to collect.
-The IRS wants parents to succeed, hold jobs, and pay taxes so collecting isn’t always the IRS’s highest priority, the taxpayer is.
+The IRS wants parents to succeed, hold jobs, and pay taxes so collecting money from them isn’t always the IRS’s highest priority, the taxpayer is.
 The IRS has several ways for the taxpayer to settle their debts.
 DCSS, however thrives on UGI (unwarranted governmental interference).